Consultations

 Local Cycling Walking Infrastructure Plan (LCWIP) for the Broads National Park

-The Broads Authority seeks the views of members of the public (residents / visitors) businesses, charities, groups and other interested parties, as part of a consultation to develop a Local Cycling Walking Infrastructure Plan (LCWIP) for the Broads National Park.
+The Broads Authority sought the views of members of the public (residents / visitors) businesses, charities, groups and other interested parties, as part of a consultation to develop a Local Cycling Walking Infrastructure Plan (LCWIP) for the Broads National Park.

 This initiative is funded by Active Travel England's National Parks Capability Fund.
 The objective of this consultation is to gather input from the community on potential improvements to walking and cycling infrastructure both to and within the Broads Authority Executive Area.